browserengineering/book/book/rendering-architecture.md

 Optimize
 ========

 What could we do to make Paint, for example, faster?
-There are a few micro- optimizations[^micro-optimization] we could try, such as pre-allocationg `self.display_list` rather than appending to it each time. when I tried this, on my machine it showed no benefit.
+There are a few micro-optimizations we could try, such as pre-allocationg `self.display_list` rather than appending to it each time. when I tried this, on my machine it showed no benefit.
 That may or may not be due to the interpred nature of Python vs compiled languages such as C++.

+Ok that didn't work.
+Micro-optimization is hard to guess solutions for, especially for interpreted languages which have speed characteristics that are hard to predict without a lot of experience.
+Instead, let's take the next step beyond using per-rendering pipeline stage timing, and do a CPU profile of the program.
+We can do that by using the cPython profiler that comes with python, via a command like like:

+`python -m cPython <my-program.py>`

 Cache